liukidar/pcx/README.md

 If the `docs` folder remains empty, you probably do not have access to the [pcax-docs](https://github.com/liukidar/pcax-docs) repository yet.

-This only contains the raw doc files and not the compiled folders.
-If you need to view the docs, you can compile them. #TODO
+The documentation does not need to be compiled and you can view it from the [docs/index.html](docs/index.html) file.
+In the future, we will host the docs of the latest commit on the main branch on PSSR.
+Link will follow.

 ## Contribute